zilch/type-route/README.md

 });
 ```

-The above code will display a prompt to the user asking them to confirm the navigation.
+The above code will display a generic prompt to the user asking them to confirm the navigation.
 Asynchronous actions cannot be performed in this code block and ultimately you cannot prevent a user from leaving your application.
 This technique will only force them to confirm that this navigation is indeed what they want to do.

 <br/>